 Turner Galleries is one of the largest commercial galleries in Perth.
 The gallery measures 18.3 x 10.6m, and can be divided into two gallery spaces using movable walls.
 Delivery, consignment and storage areas are located at the back of the complex, with an office and additional display room at the front.

 The Gallery displays a broad range of contemporary art that is unique, challenging, critical and/or experimental.
 This encompasses painting, printmaking, sculpture, installation, jewellery, and new technologies.
-The gallery is owned and directed by Helen Morgan, and managed and curated by Allison Archer.
+The gallery is owned and directed by Helen Turner, and managed and curated by Allison Archer.